Oztheproblem/Oztheproblem/README.md

 | [Projects](#projects)| [Experience](#Experience)| [Education](#education)| [Skills](#skills) | [Certifications](#certifications) | [Hobbies and Interests](#hobbies-and-interests) | [Contact](#contact)| [LinkedIn](http://www.linkedin.com/in/osmankhanlife/) |

 # Who am I?
 👋 Hi, I’m Osman Khan aka @Oztheproblem.
-I'm excited and proud to be a [@makersacademy](https://github.com/makersacademy) student who joined in Apirl '23.
-I will be graduating by July '23 and will be a Software Engineer with transferable skills from Education, Project Management and Health & Wellbeing.
+I'm excited and proud to be a [@makersacademy](https://github.com/makersacademy) Software Engineer with transferable skills from Education, Project Management and Health & Wellbeing.
 In addition to my Technical skills are my 'Soft Skills', which are my greatest strengths.
 I am eager to learn and excel in my field.
 Despite my lack of experience in Software Engineering, I am determined and have self-studied Front End, AWS, Azure, Agile and Scrum methodologies.

 Having taught Health Sciences in Dubai for five years and experienced the transformative power of technology in the classroom, I am now eager to make a career transition to software development.
 I have always had a natural affinity for technology and enjoy working in collaborative environments, making the transition to software development a natural fit for me.
 I am also interested in Cloud, Data and DevOps.